 What does Dry Needling treat?

 Dry needling treats a number of stubborn musculoskeletal disorders.
-Here are some of the issues Dry Needling addresses with great success:

 • Neck, back, hip and arm pain due to myofascial pain syndrome